 This course is designed to introduce students to the agriculture industry.
 Topics presented include plant science, animal science, and agriculture mechanics.
-Some classroom time will be devoted to hands-on projects with animals and the care of animals, hydroponics and aquaponics systems, solar energy, small engines, and structural systems.

 Graphic Design and Printing

 Students use a variety of graphic design and printing techniques to produce individualized products as well as other graphics-based products.